nahid/apify/docs/API-Tester-Documentation.md

 }
 ```

+The assertion searches the entire JSON object recursively, so it will find the property even if it's nested inside arrays or other objects.
+This is useful for verifying that required fields are present in the response.

 ### Header Contains

-Validates that a response header contains a specific value:
+Validates that a response header contains a specific value.

 ```json
 {